 2. [Document 2]

-Joining letter Format
+Joining Letter Format

 Now that you know how to write a joining letter, use this format as a quick reference.
 It shows the order of sections and the key details to include so you can draft yours in minutes.

-Joining letter Format
+Joining letter format

 Sample Joining Letters for Different Roles